10 Simple Tricks: How To Hide The Smell of Weed - International Highlife

 Hide Weed Smell - Make / Buy A Sploof

-Never heard of a sploof?
+Have you never heard of a sploof?
 If you didn’t smoke weed in high school or college, you might not have had the pleasure of using one.
-A sploof (or a jail toker) is a hand made filtration system using a cardboard tube (like a toilet paper roll) and a few dryer sheets.
-Stuff two dryer sheets into the tube, and cover the top with two more.
+A sploof (or a jail toker) is a hand-made filtration system using a cardboard tube (like a toilet paper roll) and a few dryer sheets.
+Stuff two dryer sheets into the tube and cover the top with two more.
 Use a rubber band to secure these in place.

 On every toke, exhale the smoke through the tube.
 This is a crafty way to filter out some of the smoke and most of the smell.
 It’s not perfect, but it does do the trick in a pinch.